hunght/baby-easy-tracker-web/README.md

-# LearnifyTube Web
+# BabyEase Web

-This is the web repository for LearnifyTube.
+This is the web repository for BabyEase.

 ## Introduction

-LearnifyTube Web is the landing page and blog for LearnifyTube, the smartest learning-first YouTube downloader.
+BabyEase Web is the landing page and blog for BabyEase, a lightweight baby tracking app that helps caregivers record and visualize a baby's daily activities.

 ## Features